garrandall/popular-music-data/tracks/ooh-baby-bo-diddley.md

 And I said, "Baby?"
 And she kept sayin', "Whoa baby, I love you"
 What you say, girl?
-(Whoa-ooh baby, I love you)
+(Whoa-ohbaby, I love you)
-Ooh, I love you
+Oh I love you
 Ooow!
 Somethin' wrong here someplace
 (Whoa-oh baby, I love you)
 Wait a minute!